OpenVoiceOS/ovos-buildroot/README.md

 The following example Build environment has been tested :

 - Architecture: x86_64
-- Hardware: Intel Core i5 processor, 8GB RAM, 240GB SSD (you can build on 2GB RAM and slower storage but more RAM and faster the storage the quicker the build)
+- Hardware: Intel Core i5 processor, 8GB RAM, 240GB SSD (you can build on less RAM (2GB) and slower storage but more RAM, faster storage =  quicker image building)
 - OS: Ubuntu 20.04 LTS desktop

 #### Installing System Build Dependencies